ryansobol/sea-c33-ruby/lib/class1/osx/1_ruby.md

 Given a Ruby program, the **Ruby Interpreter** reads it, evaluates it, and then quits.

-Unlike IRB, the Ruby Interpreter won't necessarily print anything and it certainly won't loop waiting for you to give it another program to run.
-Despite these deficiencies, you'll use the Ruby Interpreter to run nearly all the Ruby programs you create.
+Unlike IRB, the Ruby Interpreter won't automatically print the result and it certainly won't loop waiting for you to give it another program to run.
+Despite all this, you'll use the Ruby Interpreter to run nearly all the Ruby programs you create.

 Let's try it out.
-First, open a new Ruby program file in Sublime Text:
+First, open a new Ruby program file in Sublime Text.

 ```
 subl ~/Desktop/test.rb